a Go.

 Chile Law 21.719: how to tell if your system complies

-A practical guide to evaluate whether your current software, or the one being built for you, can comply with Chile's new data protection law before December 2026.
-With a 10-question checklist.
+A practical guide to evaluate if your current software, or what is being built for you, can comply with Chile Law 21.719 before December 2026.
+With 10 checks.

 On December 1st, 2026, Chile’s Law 21.719 enters full force.
 It creates the Personal Data Protection Agency (APDP) and replaces the older Law 19.628 from 1999.
 For most medium companies the debate has stayed abstract: principles, rights, sanctions.
 Concrete tools to decide are missing.